Class Action Lawsuits & Mass Tort Claims

 - He or she suffered a measurable loss

-- Evidence is similar across all claimants involved
+- The evidence is similar across all claimants involved

 If the claim ends in a successful verdict or settlement, all named and unnamed claimants will be treated similarly.